-Requirements for the major are Business 386, three courses from BUS 446, 456, Economics 472, 473, and two supplemental activities from the following four:
+Requirements for the major are IB 386, three courses from FIN 446, MKTG 456, EC 472, 473, and two supplemental activities from the following four:

 - 1. 15 credits of a single foreign language.
-Latin and other languages not in use, will not be accepted. - A two quarter internship with a company involved in international business in the Seattle area. - A minimum of one quarter (15 credits) of related studies abroad in an acceptable program.
-The coursework must be approved prior to study abroad by the School of Business and Seattle University. - 4.
-Global Studies Minor.
+Latin and other languages not in use, will not be accepted. - A two-quarter internship with a company involved in international business in the Seattle area. - A minimum of one quarter (15 credits) of related studies abroad in an acceptable program.
+The coursework must be approved prior to study abroad by the Albers School of Business and Seattle University. - 4.
+International studies minor.